ORT-Interactive-GmbH/cordova-plugin-foxitpdf/README.md

 ## window.FoxitPdf.preview

-> Adds a listener for an event
+> function of preview

-    window.FoxitPdf.addEventListener(option,successcallback,errorcallback);
+    window.FoxitPdf.preview(options,successcallback,errorcallback);

-- __option__: preview configuration options. we now support two option
+- __options__: preview configuration options. we now support two option

   - __filePath__: document path of what u want open
   - __filePathSaveTo__: document path that prevent overwrite of the preview file  _(if u set)_

 - __successcallback__: the function that executes when the preview success.
 The function is passed an object as a parameter.

-- __callback__: the function that executes when the preview faild.
+- __errorcallback__: the function that executes when the preview faild.
 The function is passed an object as a parameter.

 ## Example (In iOS)